deer-drool/deer-drool/README.md

 - 👀 Long Time Cloud Engineering Practicioner, Automation & IaC SME.
 - 🌱 Always Learning

-- Ive always steered clear of hosting my code in Github, and generallyits used if im Sharing Code.
+- Ive always steered clear of hosting my code in Github, and for the most part is solely used for Sharing Code.
 Activity is Minimal due to this fact.
 - So its sparsely used, TLDR.
 Hasta Luego ✌️

 <!---